jparr721/Bob/README.md

 ## Roadmap
 - [x] - Get basic proof of concept up and running
 - [x] - Add support for modular bobs and other friends
-- [ ] - Read biomedical data from a file and form a profile *in progress*
+- [x] - Read biomedical data from a file and form a profile
-- [ ] - Differentiate between having and not having diabetes
+- [x] - Differentiate between having and not having diabetes
+- [ ] - Implement dumb model for reactive insulin fluctuation
+- [ ] - Implement neural model for predictive insulin fluctuation
 - [ ] - Return coherent data for machine learning layer

 ## License